pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/37_Targeting_and_Personalization/11_Frontend_Javascript.md

 {% endblock %}
 ```

-As this makes use of the same extension/code block system as the [Piwik Tracking Integration](../28_Marketing_Settings/07_Piwik.md)
+As this makes use of the same extension/code block system as the [Matomo Tracking Integration](../28_Marketing_Settings/07_Piwik.md)
 see its documentation page for further details.